God and Man at Yale Divinity

 (But, our neighbor told us her relative in the neighborhood could not get her child into kindergarten at our neighborhood school.
 So, I’m not sure what the deal is.)

 In New Haven, the reputation for the quality of the schools varies dramatically.
-A handful is considered to be good, while many others receive terrible rankings.
+A handful are considered to be good, while many others receive terrible rankings.
 We have also found the New Haven School District to be unresponsive when we try to get in touch with them, the educational equivalent of the DMV.

 I’d probably recommend living in one of the surrounding communities if you have school-aged children.
 (Hamden or East Haven, for example.)
 This way, you can avoid the stress and confusion of the Byzantine system they have set up here.